Luthaf/rascaline/docs/src/references/calculators/index.rst

 given as a JSON formatted string.
 The possible fields in the JSON are documented as a `JSON schema`_, and rendered in the pages below.

+After the initialization of each calculator the computation of the representations is performed using the :py:func:`rascaline.calculators.CalculatorBase.compute()` method.

 .. _JSON schema: https://json-schema.org/

 .. toctree::